 I embellish them with cobbles and just replace the oil and reeds.

-This one is a 4 1/2" tall bottle decorated with a 2 1/2 ounce package of Mixed Blue Stained Glass Cobbles with a few Green Cobbles leftover from another project, a few seashells and glass beads (it is cobbled just on the front side).
+This one is a 4 1/2" tall bottle decorated with a 2 1/2 ounce package of mixed blue stained glass cobbles with a few green cobbles leftover from another project, a few seashells and glass beads (it is cobbled just on the front side).

 And what a charmer it turned out to be!

-All About Stained Glass Cobbles
+More About Stained Glass Cobbles

-Stained Glass Cobbles are small pieces of Cathedral Art Glass manufactured by Optimum Art Glass here in the USA.
-Each piece has been softly rounded for safe handling making crafting with them a breeze.
-Cobbles are available in three sizes; Mini-Cobblets, Cobbles, and Cobbs (the big guys) and come in a variety of gorgeous transparent colors.
+Stained glass cobbles are small pieces of Cathedral Art Glass manufactured by Optimum Art Glass in the USA.
+Each piece has been softly rounded for safe handling, making crafting with them a breeze.
+Cobbles are available in three sizes; mini-cobblets, cobbles, and cobbs (the big guys) and come in a variety of gorgeous transparent colors.

-Stained Glass MiniCobblets
+Stained Glass Mini-Cobblets

 Cute little tiny pieces of glass great for a quick fill in of space or in a more detailed design.
 I have a friend that used them in her table top Zen garden, turned out quite captivating.